 With simple changes to how you shop for the food you eat, you can save money and eat clean.
-These are tips that I’ve implemented in my home and they work.
+These are the top tips for How To Eat Clean On a Budget, ones that I’ve implemented in my home because they work.

 The need for organic food is definitely growing in Canada.
 Ten years ago when I was shopping for organic food the selection was limited and the price was steep.
 Today, that has changed, organic food is much more accessible, but the cost for some items is still pretty high (like meat for example).